maeklong/maeklong.github.io/Juniper/JNCDA.md

 + Modularity provides hierarchical structure to your design.
 + **Feedback : Modularity is important because it helps with future growth and troubleshooting efforts as well as giving a hierarchical structure to your design.**

+### brownfield projects
++ Old equipment that should be replaced.
++ Legacy applications that are no longer used.
++ **Feedback : Brownfield projects typically involve an existing network in which legacy and existing application must be considered.**

 ## Customer Organizational Structure

 ### business continuity
 + The prevention of interruption to mission-critical services.
 + The ability to reestablish full functionality quickly after a disaster.
 + **Feedback : Business continuity should involve prevention and recovery methods that are proactive.
 Reactive measures such as manually turning on a backup server, or manually loading backed up data are reactive disaster recovery methods.**
++ Create continuity plans.
++ Analyze packet flow.
++ **Feedback : Business continuity should be proactively built into the network design to ensure that essential functions can continue.
+Before a business continuity plan can be tested, staff must be notified and also be familiar with what is expected of them for a given scenario.
+The actual tests can be theoretical or, better yet, they can be full-fledged live exercises.**

 ### business continuity planning
 + test the plan